 Deep Dive: Why AI governance is important

-The current situation in many organisations is highly problematic from a governance perspective.
-Our experience shows three key risk areas that are of strategic importance for corporate management.
+Our experience shows three key risk areas that are of strategic importance for corporate management:

 - Uncontrolled cost development is the first critical risk.
 Without centralised control, employees use a wide variety of AI tools independently, often via personal accounts or shadow IT solutions.
 This leads to completely opaque costs and makes strategic budget planning considerably more difficult.
 For CFOs, AI thus becomes an incalculable cost factor that is beyond their control.